JamesLemony/jameslemony.github.io/content/Teaching/Since and For.md

 For, eylemin ne kadar süredir gerçekleştiğini anlatmak için kullanılır.
 Genelde, Türkçeye çevirilerken, cümlelerin içine katılmaz.
 Katılırsa da "süreyle" diye çevrilebilir.

 > [!EXAMPLE]
-> I has been raining for one hour.
+> It has been raining for one hour.
 > I have been studying for 2 hours.
 > He has lived in London for three months.
 > We've been married for 22 years.